cabbagecabbagecabbage/CCC-2021/README.md

 Time Complexity: O(Nlog(P))

-There are other solutions using slopes or line sweep which are absent from this repository.
-Feel free to contribute your solutions.
+There are other solutions using slopes or line sweep that are absent from this repository.
+Feel free to contribute.

 <hr>